danielpiron/Resume/README.md

 ## Fun Facts
  * As a self taught musical composer, created and orchestrated an original bridal chorus “Veronica Enters” for his own wedding.
- * Lists greatest achievement as having becoming a homeowner, husband, and father all within the span of a year.
+ * Lists greatest achievement as having become a homeowner, husband, and father all within the span of a year.
  * Has been flying remote controlled model airplanes with father, as a hobby, since the age of 8, serving as the de facto pilot for maiden flights.